-ACM now requires that all accepted journal authors register and provide ACM with valid ORCID identifiers prior to paper publication.
-Corresponding authors are responsible for collecting these ORCID identifiers from co-authors and providing them to ACM as part of the ACM eRights selection process.
+ACM requires that all accepted journal authors register and provide ACM with valid ORCIDs prior to paper publication.
+Corresponding authors are responsible for collecting these ORCIDs from co-authors and providing them to ACM as part of the ACM eRights selection process.

-You and your co-authors can create and register your ORCID identifier at https://orcid.org/register.
+You and your co-authors can create and register your ORCIDs at https://orcid.org/register.
 ACM only requires you to complete the initial ORCID registration process.
 However, ACM encourages you to take the additional step to claim ownership of all of your published works via the ORCID site.

 ACM Rights Management Form

-At least one author of each paper must be present at the conference in Los Angeles in order for the paper to be part of the SIGGRAPH 2023 Art Papers program.
-Presenting authors must be registered at the appropriate registration level.
+At least one author of each paper must be present at the conference in Denver in order for the paper to be part of the SIGGRAPH 2024 Art Papers program.
+Presenting authors must be registered at the Experience registration level or above.

-Authors of accepted Art Papers will present live at SIGGRAPH 2023 in Los Angeles during one of the Art Papers sessions.
-The Art Papers session may be livestreamed to virtual conference participants (with contributors’ permission).
+Authors of accepted Art Papers will present in-person at SIGGRAPH 2024 in Denver during one of the Art Papers sessions.
+The Art Papers session will be livestreamed to virtual conference participants (with contributors’ permission).

 Each 90-minute session will proceed as follows:

-- Authors make a 8-minute presentation of their paper; (4 authors per session)
+- Authors make a 8-10-minute presentation of their paper; (4 authors per session)